NextronSystems/thor-manual/scanning/using-thor.rst

     - By default THOR scans only the C: partition on Windows machines and other files/folders only in cases in which some reference points to a different partition (e.g. configured web root of IIS is on ``D:\inetpub``, registered service runs from ``D:\vendor\service``).
-      This changes the behaviour to scan all local hard drives (network paths or drives are still ignored).
+      This changes the behavior to scan all local hard drives (network paths or drives are still ignored).
   * - **--lookback <days>**

       **--lookback-global**